Planning Maps / Areas / Blacktown / Schofields

 Does Schofields have a train station?

 Yes - Schofields has 1 train station: Schofields Station.
-The suburb is served by 130 bus stops.
+It is also served by 130 bus stops.

 Do I need a planning report for a Schofields property?